Join us in the Garden!

 Join Summit County’s only community garden!
 Gardening at high altitude has its challenges, but so many rewards, especially when you are in community with other growers.
 While you look forward to fresh flowers, vegetables, and herbs, you learn from other gardeners and share your own tips, make new friends, connect with nature, and participate in garden events.
 Our Garden staff is there to support you.
+No garden plots left?
+Add your name to the garden plot waitlist and be the first to know if any more become available.

 Gardening Organically